 To save on commissions without getting in over your head, you might consider doing most of the work yourself--such as showing the house--and using a real estate agent to help with such crucial tasks as:

 Negotiate a lower commission.
-If so, you may be able to negotiate a reduction off of the typical 5% to 6% commission agents charge, or you may be able to find a real estate agent who charges by the hour for specified services, such as reviewing the sales contract.
+If you take this approach, you may be able to negotiate a reduction off of the typical 5% to 6% commission agents charge, or you may be able to find a real estate agent who charges by the hour for specified services such as reviewing the sales contract.
 Or, you might find a company offering discounted real estate services, perhaps in return for you handling part of the work.

 For advice on hiring a real estate agent and all other aspects of selling your home, see Selling Your House: Nolo's Essential Guide, by Ilona Bray.